-As many Early Childhood Family Education (ECFE) and School Readiness programs know from their responses to COVID-19, distance learning required programs to rapidly innovate in order to continue their programming and services to children and families.
+As many early learning programs know from their responses to COVID-19, distance learning required programs to rapidly innovate in order to continue their programming and services to children and families.
 While planning and preparing for the 2020-21 school year presents new challenges, it also presents new opportunities for early childhood programs to provide high-quality programming and services.
 To help you plan for the 2020-21 school year, below is guidance on the three scenarios (in-person learning, hybrid learning, distance learning).
 However, before you start planning for the scenarios, there are some important elements to consider.
 These elements can play a vital role in each of the three scenarios: